 If you’re going to be hiking somewhere that could get particularly wet, also consider waterproof rain shell pants that you can wear over your regular hiking pants.

-REI offers a range of these Essential Rain Pants in men’s, women’s, and kid’s sizes – definitely worth stashing in your hiking backpack in case of a downpour!
+A great budget option are the Trailmade Rain Pants ($70, available in men’s and women’s sizes) – definitely worth stashing in your hiking backpack in case of a downpour!

 Hiking daypack